cri-for-all/debut-tutors/README.md

     i = {'GitHub' : 10, 'j' : 25.4, 'john' : 'help', 100.0 : 34}

-7) Create an if-statement that tests if a variable, x, is even and prints the string "That's true!" if x is even, and "try again!" otherwise
+7) Create an if-statement that tests if a variable, x, is even.
+It should print the string "That's true, x is even!" if x is even, and "Sorry, it looks like x is odd.
+Try again!" otherwise.
+Notice that you will have to declare the variable x first for the script to work.

 ## Practice with the Terminal :
+For the next exercises, we are going to practice a bit with terminal commands.
+If you are on MacOS or linux, open a standard terminal.
+If you are on Windows, you will need to use a terminal emmulater like cmder.

-8) Write the command to get the Python version you are using
+8) What is the command that will return the git version you are using?

 9) What is the command line for changing the current folder/directory?